 JDY-62 module pinout

 1 - VCC - 5V.
-From what I have read the module can also be powered from 3.7V by shorting the diode above the pin.
+The module can also be powered from 3.7V (4.2V battery) by shorting the diode above the pin but that will remove the reverse polarity protection.

 2 - GND - power ground and unfortunately the audio ground.
 Unfortunately because the high current pulses creates a voltage drop raising the ground potential and if the impedance to ground is too high it will produce modem-like sounds.
 For this reason the audio ground (G2 in the following schematic) must be connected as close as possible to the pin 2 (G1 in the schematic).